 The Agua y Paz (Water and Peace) Biosphere Reserve in northern Costa Rica is comprised of Juan Castro Blanco National Park, Caño Negro National Wildlife Refuge, four biological corridors, and an indigenous community.
 It is characterized by mountain ranges, volcanoes, and plains.

-The Alberto Manuel Brenes Biological Reserve is a nature reserve in the central part of Costa Rica.
-It is part of the Arenal Tilaran Conservation Area which protects tropical forest area near San Ramón.
+The Alberto Manuel Brenes Biological Reserve is a nature reserve in the southeastern Cordillera de Tilarán in northcentral Costa Rica.
+It is part of the Arenal Tilaran Conservation Area, which protects the tropical forest area near San Ramón.

 Human activities have an outsized impact on monarchs’ ability to migrate.
 Development, agriculture and logging have reduced monarch habitat.
 Climate change, drought and pesticide use also reduce the number of butterflies that complete the journey.

 Inhabited since the 2nd century A.D., Quiriguá became the capital of an autonomous and prosperous state.
-Its ruins contain some outstanding monuments and an impressive series of carved stelae and sculpted calendars that constitute an essential source for the study of Mayan civilization.
+Its ruins, located in what is today an archaeological park in southeastern Guatemala, constitute an essential resource for the study of Mayan civilization.

 Founded in 1519, Panamá Viejo was the oldest European settlement on the Pacific coast of the Americas.
 It was abandoned in the mid-17th century and replaced by today's Historic District, which has preserved its original street plan, architecture, and an unusual mixture of architectural styles.

 Arenal National Park is located in Alajuela province in northwestern Costa Rica.
 The park encompasses the Arenal Volcano, an active andesitic stratovolcano.
 It was Costa Rica's most active volcano until 2010 and one of the ten most active volcanoes in the world.